 Michelle Obama: Fierce, Fearless & Still Fighting For The People

-Despite taking a much needed vacation from the public eye after 8 years in the White House, Mrs. Obama is making her way back to helping others.
-With the launch of the Obama Center soon, the former First Lady is making her rounds to speak about injustices in America.
+Despite taking a much needed vacation from the public eye after eight years in the White House, the courageous Mrs. Michelle Obama is making her way back to helping others.
+With the launch of the Obama Center, the former First Lady is making her rounds to speak about injustices in America.
 She’s still working with a Partnership for A Healthy America, works with several non-profits on improving education for minorities and will be in Philly for the 14th Pennsylvania Conference for Women in October, not to mention all of her other duties as a mom.

 In her final White House speech, First Lady Michelle Obama said, “serving as the First Lady has been the greatest honor of my life and I hope that I made you proud.”